 Maybe you fell into money when Aunt Mildred died.
 Or married a so-called “breadwinner.”
 Or had a successful go on NBC’s ‘The Wall‘.
 Whatever the windfall is, first congrats… and second, know that having a savings account isn’t a terrible idea when you first enter the full-time freelance game.
 It takes the sting off having to land x number of jobs every week and gives you time to establish new clients and be choosy about who you take on.
 This, of course, may not be an option if you’re in dire straits.
 But it’s certainly worth mentioning here since, for all the wins you’ll gain by being a freelancer, freelancing can be susceptible to several factors outside your control, such as the following:

-4. Know if you’re the kind of person who enjoys working for different clients…
+4. Know if you’re the kind of person who enjoys working with different clients…

 Some people need the reliable, steady paycheck that comes with a full-time job not just for bill-paying, but for peace of mind.
 And that’s fine.
 But if you’re the kind of person who gets bored easily and views going to the same place everyday as a monotonous humdrum you’d rather not add to an already predictable life, know that an independent freelance career offers a variety that could easily spice up your work life in the form of new contacts, challenges and, most notably, the fun reality of writing about different products, with new collaborators, in exciting places.